-Frantic search for survivors after mudslides kill 17 in California
+California mudslides: Officials revise number of missing to 8

 "It was always a full life with Josie.
 Now, it's just a hole," she said.

 Catholic school founder Roy Rohter, 84, and his wife, Theresa, were swept from their Montecito home.
-Rohter died, but Theresa was rescued, said Michael Van Hecke, headmaster of St. Augustine Academy in Ventura, which Rohter founded in 1994.
+Rohter died, but his wife was rescued, said Michael Van Hecke, headmaster of St. Augustine Academy in Ventura, which Rohter founded in 1994.

-While authorities have not released the names of the victims, some of their relatives have confirmed their identities.
+Authorities have not released the names of the victims, but some of their relatives have confirmed their identities.

 The missing

-Note: CORRECTION: This story has been updated to reflect the latest number of missing in the mudslides.
-An earlier report of 48 missing was a "clerical error," according to Santa Barbara County officials.